 We have many years of experience successfully settling cycling accident claims on a ‘no win no fee’ basis – and we could do the same for you.
 For a free consultation, call 0800 110 5888.

 Why choose us to assist with a bicycle accident claim?

-  Cycle accidents can be scary.
-Even if you were travelling at low-speed, getting knocked off your bike can cause everything from minor cuts and bruises to life-changing head and spinal injuries.
+Cycling accidents can be scary.
+Even if you were travelling at low speed, getting knocked off your bike can cause everything from minor cuts and bruises to life-changing head and spinal injuries.
 What’s more, you’re likely to be shaken up by the incident – and the aftereffects can take a huge toll on your day-to-day life.

 As leading cycle accident solicitors, we completely empathise with your situation.
 We’ve assisted countless cyclists in your shoes before and we understand, when trying to recover from a bike accident, taking legal action can feel intimidating.
 That’s why, we aim to make the process as easy as possible – and we’re happy to take care of the full bicycle accident claim on your behalf.